tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst

 These installations were designed for specific places for her family home, the layout of which is featured on the cover of the five small books that accompany the thesis.

-These handmade paper installations take the form of curtains constructed from a total of 2,000 one-of-a-kind pages of different sizes.
+The semi-transparent handmade paper objects take the form of curtains constructed from a total of 2,000 one-of-a-kind pages of different sizes.

-Each curtain is made from specific materials associated with memories of a particular space: herbal mixtures, flowers, pine needles, burnt books mixed with candle wax, and mourning clothes, all having the intense scents that may trigger recollections.
+Each curtain is made from specific materials associated with memories of a particular space: herbal mixtures, flowers, pine needles, burnt books mixed with candle wax, and mourning clothes, all having the intense scents to trigger recollections.

 The installation is part of Barbara Mydlak’s PhD completed at the Faculty of Painting and Drawing, Abakanowicz University of Fine Arts in Poznan, Poland